perfsonar/psconfig-web/README.md

 $ ls /etc/grid-security/host
 cert.pem
 key.pem
-trusted.pem
 ```

-If not, please request for new certificate.
-If you don't want to store them under /etc/grid-security/host, you have to modify the docker run script below.
+If not, please request for new certificate (at IU, see https://kb.iu.edu/d/bevd).
+If you don't want to store them under /etc/grid-security/host, then you have to modify the docker run script below.

+If you are enabling x509 authentication, then you will also need `trusted.pem` inside /etc/grid-security/host.
+This file contains list of all CAs that you trust and grant access to MCA.
+For OSG, trusted.pem can be created by running `cat /etc/grid-security/certificates/*.pem > /etc/grid-security/host/trusted.pem`.
+Please see [osg-ca-cert](https://twiki.grid.iu.edu/bin/view/Documentation/Release3/InstallCertAuth) for more information.

-trusted.pem was created by running `cat /etc/grid-security/certificates/*.pem > /etc/grid-security/host/trusted.pem`.
-(Unlike Apache, Nginx uses a single CA file for better performance)
+> Unlike Apache, Nginx uses a single CA file for better performance.. so you have to join all .pem into a single .pem file.

 ### Container Installation